munificent/craftinginterpreters/book/local-variables.md

 they wrote this?
 But, really, though, what *were* they thinking?
 What do they expect this to do?
 If anyone were to actually write this code, they probably expect the `a` in the initializer to refer to the *outer* `a`.
-In other words, they are initialized the shadowing inner `a` with the value of the shadowed one.
+In other words, they are initializing the shadowing inner `a` with the value of the shadowed one.
 I suppose that's something someone could want to do.

 <aside name="author">